Terraform GitHub Action workflows

 Conclusion

-The workflows I have specified are some examples I have come across or used.
-They may or may not work without changes in your environment.
+These workflows represent patterns I’ve encountered and implemented in real customer scenarios.
+You’ll likely need to adapt them for your specific environment and requirements.
 Are there any other use cases you have come across which deviates from the standard GitHub action based workflows for Terraform ?